Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning: Introduction

 In the radiative leptonic decay $D^+\to\gamma e^+\nu_e$, photon emission mitigates helicity suppression, with the strong interaction engaged solely in a single hadronic external state.
 Theoretically, its differential decay width can be expressed as a function of the photon energy $E_\gamma$ in the rest frame of the $D^+$ meson~\cite{Lu:2021ttf} via \begin{linenomath*}

 \end{linenomath*} where $\alpha_{em}$ is the fine-structure constant, $G_F$ is the Fermi coupling constant, $\left|V_{cd}\right|$ is the Cabibbo-Kobayashi-Maskawa matrix element~\cite{Cabibbo:1963yz,Kobayashi:1973fv}, $m_{D^+}$ is the nominal mass of the $D^+$ meson~\cite{pdg}, and $F_V$ and $F_A$ are the form factors characterizing the non-perturbative quantum chromodynamics (QCD) dynamics.
-Various theoretical models have been proposed to investigate the $D^+\to\gamma e^+\nu_e$ decay, including quark models~\cite{Geng:2000if,Lu:2002mn,Barik:2009zza}, perturbative QCD~\cite{Korchemsky:1999qb} and QCD factorization approaches~\cite{Yang:2014rna,Yang:2016wtm,Lu:2021ttf}.
-Most theoretical predictions on its BF, $\mathcal{B}(D^+\to\gamma e^+\nu_e)$, are at the order of $10^{-5}$, as summarized in Table~\ref{tab:BF}.
+Various theoretical models have been proposed to investigate the $D^+\to\gamma e^+\nu_e$ decay, including quark models~\cite{Geng:2000if,Lu:2002mn,Barik:2009zza}, perturbative QCD~\cite{Korchemsky:1999qb}, lattice QCD~\cite{Desiderio:2020oej}, and QCD factorization approaches~\cite{Yang:2014rna,Yang:2016wtm,Lu:2021ttf}.
+Most theoretical predictions on its BF, $\mathcal{B}(D^+\to\gamma e^+\nu_e)$, are on the order of $10^{-5}$, as summarized in Table~\ref{tab:BF}.

-The only experimental result of $D^+\to\gamma e^+\nu_e$ comes from the BESIII experiment~\cite{BESIII:2017whk}, based on 2.9~$\rm fb^{-1}$ of $e^+e^-$ annihilation data taken at the center-of-mass energy $\sqrt{s}=3.773~\gev$.
+The only experimental result of $D^+\to\gamma e^+\nu_e$ was reported from the BESIII experiment~\cite{BESIII:2017whk}, based on 2.9~$\rm fb^{-1}$ of $e^+e^-$ annihilation data taken at the center-of-mass energy $\sqrt{s}=3.773~\gev$.
 The upper limit on the partial BF of $D^+\to\gamma e^+\nu_e$ with $E_\gamma>10$~MeV was determined to be $3.0\times10^{-5}$ at 90\% confidence level (C.L.), approaching the range of theoretical predictions~\cite{Barik:2009zza,Korchemsky:1999qb,Yang:2014rna,Yang:2016wtm,Lu:2021ttf}.
-The larger dataset of 20.3~$\rm fb^{-1}$ of $e^+e^-$ annihilation recently collected at BESIII~\cite{Ablikim:2013ntc,BESIII:2015equ,lumi}, which includes the previous 2.9 ~$\rm fb^{-1}$, provides an excellent opportunity to further constrain these theoretical models.
+A larger dataset comprising 20.3~$\rm fb^{-1}$ of $e^+e^-$ annihilation recently collected at BESIII~\cite{Ablikim:2013ntc,BESIII:2015equ,lumi}, which includes the previous 2.9 ~$\rm fb^{-1}$, provides an excellent opportunity to further constrain these theoretical models.

 The major challenge in searching for $D^+\to\gamma e^+\nu_e$ is the substantial background contamination from $D^+$ semileptonic decays, such as $D^+\to\pi^0e^+\nu_e$, $D^+\to K^0_Le^+\nu_e$ and $D^+\to K^0_S(\to\pi^0\pi^0)e^+\nu_e$.
 Photons originating from $\pi^0$ decays or long-lived neutral hadrons can deposit energy in the electromagnetic calorimeter, potentially mimicking the radiative photon signal.
 Conventional cut-based methods have struggled to establish effective discriminators to suppress these backgrounds, whose yields are two orders of magnitude greater than the potential signal.